-Reducing or removing the recreational minimum size limit for Atlantic king mackerel may increase harvest, which would provide positive direct economic effects for the recreational sector provided there are no long-term negative effects for the stock.
-In general, the lower the size limit, the more that overall harvest will increase, thereby increasing economic benefits, such as CS, incurred from such harvest.
+Reducing or removing the recreational minimum size limit for Atlantic king mackerel may increase harvest, which would provide positive direct economic effects for the recreational sector as long as there are no long-term negative effects for the stock.
+In general, the lower the size limit, the more that overall harvest will increase, thereby increasing net economic benefits, such as CS, incurred from such harvest.
 Under this notion, the highest economic benefits would occur under Alternative 4, followed by Alternative 3, Preferred Alternative 2, and Alternative 1 (No Action).
+Due to data constraints, the increase in harvest resulting from a reduced size limit cannot be adequately projected, as such quantitative estimates of the economic benefits from this action are not possible.